-In this section, we perform ablation studies to present \ours in depth.
-Due to the restraints of computing resources, all experiments in this section are conducted with CLIP ViT-B/32 and MIT-States in \textit{closed world}.

-\textbf{Vision Mixture Strategy. }We compare different ways of mixing $\vec{z}$ and $\vec{h’}$ inside the vision MoA layer as described in Eqn.~\ref{eqn:mix-z},\ref{eqn:mix-h}.
+\textbf{Vision Mixture Strategies. }We compare different ways of mixing $\vec{z}$ and $\vec{h’}$ inside the vision MoA layer as described in Eqn.~\ref{eqn:mix-z},\ref{eqn:mix-h}.
 Tab.~\ref{tab:abl-mix} shows the results of mixing only one of the feature vectors or none at all.
 The last row corresponds to averaging $\mathcal{F}_A(x), \mathcal{F}_O(x), \mathcal{F}_C(x)$ without intra-layer mixture, which is similar to the language side MoA.
 Experiment results demonstrate that mixing both $\vec{z}$ and $\vec{h'}$ as proposed in Sec.~\ref{sec:moa} yields optimal performance while applying a similar strategy as the language side hurts.

+\textbf{Vision Mixture Functions.} We evaluate various mixture functions of vision MoA besides the default mean function, including summation (Sum.), element-wise multiplication (Mul.), and concatenation (Concat.).
+We add one linear layer after ``Concat'' to align the feature dimension with upcoming operations.
+Results in Tab.~\ref{tab:abl-mix-fn} show that the ``Mean'' operation performs the best.
+We also notice that the variation with "Sum." performs worse, possibly because summation greatly changes the magnitude of the feature vector.

 \textbf{Learnable Prompts.} We perform experiments to study the effect of learnable prompts in our framework.
 Results reported in Tab.~\ref{tab:abl-prompt} show that our model remains competitive with prompt embeddings fixed.
-Such behavior justifies that performance gains of \ours come from designs that have been discussed in the Approach section.
+Such behavior justifies that performance gains of \ours{} come from designs that have been discussed in the Approach section.

-\textbf{\ours Setups. } We explore different aspects of our setup and show the results in Fig.~\ref{fig:linechart}.
-Fig.~\ref{fig:linechart}(a) demonstrates that \ours performs better with MoA layers and achieves the best performance with 6 MoA layers on the vision side; Fig.~\ref{fig:linechart}(b) indicates that replacing 10\% of a batch with post-shift features can increase the AUC while adding more shift reduces it; In Fig.~\ref{fig:linechart}(c), we find that the optimal reduction factor for the latent feature $\vec{z}$ is 4, while using higher reduction factors does not affect the performance significantly and can be considered for efficiency reasons.
+\textbf{\ours Setups.} We explore different aspects of our setup and show the results in Fig.~\ref{fig:linechart}.
+Fig.~\ref{fig:linechart}(a) demonstrates that \ours performs better with MoA layers and achieves the best performance with 6 MoA layers on the vision side, which is also better than the single-stage MoA when $M$=0; Fig.~\ref{fig:linechart}(b) indicates that replacing 10\% of a batch with post-shift features can increase the AUC while adding more shift reduces it; In Fig.~\ref{fig:linechart}(c), we find that the optimal reduction factor for the latent feature $\vec{z}$ is 4, while using higher reduction factors does not affect the performance significantly and can be considered for efficiency reasons.